HaveAPurpose/hobby-management-lab/Progress in Operating System till now.md

 # Operating System:
 ## What I have done about learning OS till now-
 **I have done distro hopping, and I have done an installation of Arch Linux.
 Now I am trying to learn the differences and characteristics of Proprietory and Open Source softwares.**

-(I am sorry if my texting format seems weird, I am new in GitHub.)
+**Currently, I am testing out Windows 10 for one week to learn in deep about it and learn about proprietory software** (I am sorry if my texting format seems weird, I am new in GitHub.)